-The Notice of Public Meeting, Document Availability and Comment Period was published in the Cape Cod Times on August 30, 2023 and the Notice (English, Spanish and Brazilian Portuguese) was sent to all fifteen (15) Town Clerks for posting in each individual town on August 28th.
-Additionally, the Notice (English, Spanish and Brazilian Portuguese) along with the draft PY22 CAPER was posted on the Barnstable County HOME Investments Partnership Program's website (August 28th); emailed to group listservs (August 28th); and included in the Barnstable County Human Services ENewsletter (September 5th).
-A virtual public meeting was held on September 19th and a presentation of the draft PY22 CAPER conducted; zero member of the public attended.
+The Notice of Public Meeting, Document Availability and Comment Period was published in the Cape Cod Times on August 30, 2024 and the Notice (English, Spanish and Brazilian Portuguese) was sent to all fifteen (15) Town Clerks for posting in each individual town on August 30th.
+Additionally, the Notice (English, Spanish and Brazilian Portuguese) along with the draft PY23 CAPER was posted on the Barnstable County HOME Investments Partnership Program's website (August 30th); emailed to group listservs (August 30th); and included in the Barnstable County Human Services ENewsletter (September 6th).
+A virtual public meeting was held on September 16, 2024 and a presentation of the draft PY23 CAPER was conducted.
+No members of the public attended.